kurtbuilds/libninja/README.md

 Use the command line help to see required arguments & options when generating libraries.

 The open source version builds client libraries for Rust.
 Libninja also supports other languages with a commercial license.
 Reach out at the email in author Github profile.

+# Development

+If you run into errors about a missing `commericial` package, run the command `just dummy_commericial` to create a dummy package.